gerardo-carranza/CPSC679/README.md

-# CPSC679FinalProject
+# CPSC679

-CPSC 679 - Computational Issues in 3D Design and Fabrication - Final Project
+This is a condensed set of coding samples from the course I took, CPSC 679 - Computational Issues in 3D Design and Fabrication.